Base Classes

 Dictionary of marginalized parameters.

-maximum_likelihood_estimation(data, weights=None, bias_correction=True, nan_strategy=None, cache=None)[source]
+maximum_likelihood_estimation(data, weights=None, bias_correction=True, nan_strategy=None)[source]

 Maximum (weighted) likelihood estimation via template method pattern.